ariG23498/fine-tune-paligemma/count_intersection/finetuning_448_variant_with_lora/README.md

 ## Finetune PaliGemma2-448 variant

 Finetuning script for the 448 variant of Paligemma2.
 I used LoRA adapters to fine-tune the entire model without freezing any blocks.
+Trained with A100 40GB.
+HuggingFace Trainer🤗 was used for training the model.

 The checkpoint can be found here: https://huggingface.co/LuciexJune/Paligemma2_lora

 Tensorboard log: can be seen in the `runs` folder.

+Open the notebook in Google Colab: [Colab Notebook](https://colab.research.google.com/drive/1xZRNv03SDcNOUu6R2e8CbENfZ2EAafBU?usp=sharing)
 ## Results:

 ![image](https://github.com/user-attachments/assets/ae724e87-ef8a-4d4b-9de2-24687cad328b)

 Seems like to work maybe additional tuning might be needed to improve the performance.
+(I don't have any compute left ☹️)

 Training args:
 ```python